Copycat Taco Bell Mexican Pizza

 - 1 pound lean ground beef

-- 1 (16 ounce) can red enchilada sauce (I used pizza sauce and loved it!)
+- 16 ounces red enchilada sauce (I used pizza sauce and loved it!)
+1 can

 - 1 cup shredded pepper-jack cheese